ctuning/ck-request/README.md

 [*ck-math*](https://github.com/ctuning/ck-math/tree/master/package)
 or other related repositories.

-Feel free to ask CK community for help or further details about CK software and packages!
+Feel free to ask [the CK community](http://groups.google.com/group/collective-knowledge) for help or further details about CK software and packages!

 ## Adding basic experiment pipeline (compile and run)